AmritaCSN/Vismaya-Performance-Security_Tradeoff_of_Multi-Dimensional_Chaotic_Maps_for_RC_Environments/README.md

 ## Block Diagram of Proposed Scheme

-This is block representation of the proposed scheme.
+This is block representation of the proposed work.

 <img width="436" alt="image" src="https://github.com/vismaya74/Performance-Security_Tradeoff_of_Multi-Dimensional_Chaotic_Maps_for_RC_Environments/assets/115627302/6b8bf9a6-5a28-4282-aa83-d1e5f60092bf">